-Immunotherapy (also called biologic therapy or biotherapy) is a type of cancer treatment designed to boost the body's natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is a type of cancer treatment designed to boost the body's natural defenses to fight the cancer.
 It uses materials either made by the body or in a laboratory to improve, target, or restore immune system function.
-Although it is not entirely clear how immunotherapy treats cancer, it may work by stopping or slowing the growth of cancer cells, stopping cancer from spreading to other parts of the body, or helping the immune system increase its effectiveness at eliminating cancer cells.
+It is not entirely clear how immunotherapy treats cancer.
+However, it may work in the following ways:

 There are several types of immunotherapy, including monoclonal antibodies, non-specific immunotherapies, and cancer vaccines.

-When the body’s immune system detects antigens (harmful substances, such as bacteria, viruses, fungi, or parasites), it produces antibodies (proteins that fight infection).
-Monoclonal antibodies are made in a laboratory, and when they are given to patients, they act like the antibodies the body produces naturally.
-Monoclonal antibodies are given intravenously (through a vein) and work by targeting specific proteins on the surface of cancer cells or cells that support the growth of cancer cells.
-When monoclonal antibodies attach to a cancer cell, they may accomplish the following goals:
+When the body’s immune system detects antigens, it produces antibodies.
+Antigens are harmful substances, such as bacteria, viruses, fungi, or parasites.
+Antibodies are proteins that fight infection.
+Monoclonal antibodies are made in a laboratory.
+When they are given to patients, they act like the antibodies the body produces naturally.
+A monoclonal antibody is directed against a specific protein in the cancer cells, and it does not affect the cells that do not have that protein.
+When a monoclonal antibody attaches to a cancer cell, they may accomplish the following goals:

 Prevent cancer cells from growing rapidly.
-Chemicals in the body called growth factors attach to receptors on the surface of cells and send signals that tell the cells to grow.
-Some cancer cells make extra copies of the growth factor receptor, which makes the cancer cells grow faster than normal cells.
+Chemicals in the body tell cells to grow by attaching to receptors on the surface of cells.
+These chemicals are called growth factors.
+The receptor they attach to is called a growth factor receptor.
+Some cancer cells make extra copies of the growth factor receptor.
+This makes the cancer cells grow faster than normal cells.
 Monoclonal antibodies can block these receptors and prevent the growth signal from getting through.

 Deliver radiation directly to cancer cells.
 This treatment, called radioimmunotherapy , uses monoclonal antibodies to deliver radiation directly to cancer cells.
 By attaching radioactive molecules to monoclonal antibodies in a laboratory, they can deliver low doses of radiation specifically to the tumor while leaving healthy cells alone.
 Examples of these radioactive molecules include ibritumomab tiuxetan (Zevalin) and tositumomab (Bexxar).

 Diagnose cancer.
 Monoclonal antibodies carrying radioactive particles may also help diagnose certain cancers, such as colorectal, ovarian, and prostate cancers.
-Special cameras identify the cancer by showing where the radioactive particles accumulate in the body.
-In addition, a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) may use monoclonal antibodies to determine the type of cancer a patient may have after tissue has been removed during a biopsy .
+Special cameras identify the cancer by showing where the radioactive particles build up in the body.
+In addition, a pathologist may use monoclonal antibodies to determine the type of cancer a person may have by analyzing the sample of tissue removed during a biopsy .
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Other monoclonal antibodies approved by the U.S. Food and Drug Administration (FDA) to treat cancer include: